Pal’s Photo in a Flash winner December 26th

-Congratulations Jordy Hall, you are our Pal’s Photo in a Flash winner for Wednesday, December 26th!
+Congratulations, Jordy, Rogue, Raiden & Renee Hall!
+You are the Pal’s Photo in a Flash winner for Thursday, December 26, 2019.

 We select our winners each day and feature the winning photos on News Channel 11 at 5:00 p.m. and 5:30 p.m.